Underlying Science for Climate Change Adaptation

 - U.S. Climate Data Portal – The U.S. Climate Data Portal provides data, tools, and resources to conduct research, develop web and mobile applications, design data visualizations, and more.

-- Intergovernmental Panel on Climate Change (IPCC) Exit– The Fifth Assessment Report (2014) provides a clear and up to date view of the current state of scientific knowledge relevant to climate change.
+- Intergovernmental Panel on Climate Change (IPCC)– The Sixth Assessment Report (2022) provides a clear and up to date view of the current state of scientific knowledge relevant to climate change.